 According to Climate.Gov, a climate change science and information portal run by the National Oceanic and Atmospheric Administration, the global mean sea level has risen by more than 9 inches (20 centimeters) since 1880.
 One third of this increase has occurred in the past 25 years. and other predictions they say that by 2050 the increase will be another 12 inches (30 centimeters).

-Busan, the third largest city in South Korea with 3,4 million people, is a major port and commercial center.
+Busan, the third largest city in South Korea with 3,4 million people, is a major port and trade center.
 To adapt to rising sea levels, Busan has joined forces with the United Nations and Oceanix to create a prototype floating metropolis in response.